May 30, 2019

 Line D: Check this box if you are filing under the Late Filer Relief Program.
 See the section “Penalties for Not Filing” for more information.

-This section of the Form 5500-EZ is straightforward and will likely be unchanged every year.
+This section of Form 5500-EZ is straightforward and will likely be unchanged every year.
 Assuming you have completed the form correctly in the past, you can copy forward most of the information.
-The one exception would be the employer’s address and phone number in lines 2a and 2c, so ensure those are updated, as applicable.
+The one exception would be the employer’s and plan administrator’s address and phone number in lines 2a, 2c, 3a, and 3c so ensure those are updated, as applicable.

 Line 1b: Most likely, the Plan Number is “001”.
 However, you should verify this in the applicable paperwork.

-Line 2: Lines 2a, 2b and 2c are self-explanatory.
-You can find the appropriate 6-digit code for line 2d using the NAICS directory.
-Click on the appropriate industry to drill down to the code that best describes your business.
+Line 2: Lines 2a, 2b, and 2c are self-explanatory.
+You can find the appropriate 6-digit code for line 2d starting on page 10 of the Form 5500-EZ instructions.

 Line 3: You will likely enter “Same” on line 3a.
 Note that you only have to enter “Same” on the first line of 3a for this section.
 Enter the business’s EIN on line 3b again.
 You can leave line 3c blank, assuming it is the same as 2c.